amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

     * Still need both; failure to prove either should result in acquittal
 * **But-For Causation**, aka actual causation or causation in fact - There can be no criminal responsibility for resulting social harm unless it can be shown that the defendant’s conduct was a cause-in-fact of the prohibited result
   * Ask: But for D’s voluntary acts, would the social harm have occurred when it did?
-  * **Must be established beyond a reasonable doubt that his conduct is the cause in-fact of victim’s death**; much higher than in tort law
+  * **Must be established beyond a reasonable doubt that his conduct is the cause in-fact** of victim’s death; much higher than in tort law
 * **Proximate Causation** - limits criminal responsibility to those consequences which are (objectively) forseeable; asks if the result so improbable or far removed from the cause that imposing criminal liability would be in the interest of fairness and justice
-  * Forseeable = consequence could have been reasonably contemplated by an ordinary person in D's position; consequence is the natural and probable result of the cause
+  * **Forseeable** = consequence could have been **reasonably contemplated by an ordinary person** in D's position; consequence is the **natural and probable result** of the cause
   * Most causation problems are of this variety; there are two situations where proximate cause is present:
     * Direct Proximate Cause - where the sole actual cause, proximate one unless so unforeseeable that could only be characterized as a freak accident
-    * Intervening Causes - where there are other actual causes, these are only superseding (i.e., enough to sever proximate causation) if completely independent and unforeseeable
+    * Intervening Causes - where there are other actual causes, these are only **superseding** (i.e., enough to sever proximate causation) if completely independent and unforeseeable

 ### Summary